Rade-Knezevic/TravisJavaRade/README.md

 Garica was here!!!
 Garica haa no teeth anymore.
+Gari is a dog.